 The korean program is one of the most established and respected programs within the korean discipline.
 It is a computer-based program in which korean theory and practice receive equal emphasis as applied to both financial and managerial korean issues.
-It intends to support the career objectives of those looking to enter the job market upon graduation, as well as the academic needs of those looking to pursue advanced degrees.
-Required course work covers areas critical to success in today's korean workplace:
+It intends to support the

 - Technical korean knowledge

-- · Communication and interpersonal skills
+- Communication and interpersonal skills

 - Career-related computer literacy

 - A laptop computer is recommended, but not required, for students entering the korean program.